 Tom Cowan is a leading Exercise Physiologist.
-He has been based on Harley Street, the world-famous centre of medical excellence, for over 5 years, specialising in exercise prescription for cancer and cardiac patients.
+He has been based on Harley Street, the world-famous centre of medical excellence, for over 8 years, specialising in exercise prescription for cancer and cardiac rehabilitation.

 His work has seen him become recognised as an expert by Public Health England and the Faculty for Sport and Exercise Medicine UK, who selected him to become a member of their Cancer and Exercise expert panel.

 Tom is a registered Clinical Physiologist with The Registration Council for Clinical Physiologists (RCCP).
-He is accredited by both the British Association for Cardiovascular Prevention and Rehabilitation (BACPR) and the Register of Exercise Professionals and has a First-Class Honours degree in Sport and Exercise Science from Loughborough University, is a Wright Foundation specialist in Cancer Rehabilitation and is BACPR qualified in Cardiovascular Prevention and Rehabilitation.
+He is accredited by both the British Association for Cardiovascular Prevention and Rehabilitation (BACPR) and the Register of Exercise Professionals.
+Tom has a First Class Honours degree in Sport and Exercise Science from Loughborough University, is a Wright Foundation specialist in Cancer Rehabilitation and is BACPR qualified in Cardiovascular Prevention and Rehabilitation.
 Tom is also proud to be an ambassador for Lululemon and Allbirds.

 Sport and Exercise Scientist